MinaAltundis/dsa210-project-nightreign/README.md

 ## Research Questions

-1. **What factors most strongly predict run success?**
+1. **What factors influence how far I progress in a run?**
-   - Which variables have the highest correlation with achieving victory versus defeat?
+   - Which variables most strongly predict progression through the stages (first_day → second_day → final_day → victory)?
-   - Can we build a predictive model to forecast run outcomes?
+   - Can we build a model that forecasts expected progression or the likelihood of reaching the Nightlord and defeating it (victory)?
+   - What distinguishes early failures from near-victory runs?
 2. **How do strategic decisions impact run outcomes?**
-   - Does visiting the middle castle increase success rates?
-   - Does clearing more evergaols lead to better performance?
+   - How do middle-castle visits and evergaol-clearing decisions affect progression and final outcomes?
-   - Do duo or trio teams have higher success rates?
+   - Do duo or trio teams offer measurable advantages over one another?
-3. **Which character (Nightfarer) I perform best with, and does this vary by game difficulty or final boss (Nightlord)?**
+3. **Which character (Nightfarer) do I perform best with, and does this vary by game difficulty or final boss (Nightlord)?**
+   - Do enhanced Nightlords significantly reduce my victory probability compared to their standard versions?
 4. **Does session progression affect performance (warm-up effect)?**
    - Do I perform significantly better in later runs compared to my first run of each gaming session?
    - Is there an optimal "warm-up" period before peak performance?
    - At what run index does performance plateau or decline due to fatigue?
 5. **How do RNG and luck factors influence outcomes?**
-   - How does loot quality obtained correlate with final outcomes?
+   - How strongly does loot quality correlate with progression and final results?
-   - Does map variance affect success rates?
+   - Does map variation meaningfully affect success rates?
 ---

 ## Dataset